 The community continued to show support for the ASU-Heber Springs campus, and in 2000, the voters of Cleburne County voted to support the campus with sales tax revenue.
 As the campus grew, a search began in earnest to find a suitable site for the campus that would allow growth to continue.

-In 2006, ASU-Beebe purchased 249 acres containing Sugarloaf Mountain on the East side of the city of Heber Springs.
+In 2006, ASU-Beebe purchased 249 acres containing Sugarloaf Mountain on the east side of the city of Heber Springs.
 Construction on the Sugarloaf campus of ASU-Heber Springs began in 2006 and Phase I of the campus, consisting of an academic and a student services building was completed in 2007.

-ASU-Heber Springs is thankful for the support of the people, business, and governments within Cleburne County.
+ASU-Heber Springs is thankful for the support of the people, businesses, and governments within Cleburne County.
 Special thanks to Dr. Dianne Tiner, who came to Heber Springs as Vice Chancellor in 2001 from ASU-Beebe.
 ASU-Heber Springs owes much to Dr. Tiner for her vision and for her leadership.

 Additionally, Steve Storm was the first full-time faculty member at ASU-Heber Springs.
 Mr. Storm taught physics, physical science, and math courses.
 Students fondly remember Mr. Storm's patient manner in teaching and quick sense of humor.
 Mr. Storm retired from ASU-Heber Springs in May of 2008 and passed away in August of 2008.